GwynethLlewelyn/gobot/README.md

 More to come...

+## Hidden Easter Eggs

+Sending a SIGHUP will reload the configuration file (as expected)

+SIGUSR1 will send a randomly generated female name to appear on the Engine page; SIGUSR2 will place a random country.
+Why?
+Well, this was the only way to get *something* to appear there while testing the code (and without creating a new backoffice just for testing purposes).
+Now if I only came up with pipes and more esoteric stuff... 😉

 ## License

 This is currently copyrighted until I finish my PhD, then you can copy it at will.
 If you wish to use my code **now**, then please ask me before!
 Thank you!